-Docusate also stimulates the muscles that line your gut, helping them to move poo along your bowel to your back passage.
+Docusate also stimulates the muscles that line your gut, helping poo to move poo along your bowel to your anus.

 When will I feel better?

 Docusate capsules and liquid normally take 1 or 2 days to work.
-The enema usually works within 20 minutes, so it's best to stay close to a toilet.
+The enema usually works after 5 to 20 minutes, so it's best to stay close to a toilet.

 Talk to your doctor or pharmacist if you are still constipated after a week.

 How long willI take docusate for?

 Take docusate for up to 1 week.
 If you take docusate for longer, your bowel can start to rely on it, rather than working on its own.

 If you are still constipated after taking docusate for a week, talk to your doctor.